News from the Australian Rugmakers Guild

 Click this link to review their celebrations.

-The United Kingdom is filled with rughooking groups and is the home base of TIGHR for this term.
+The United Kingdom is filled with rughooking groups.

 International Rughooking Day 2015 was celebrated on December 5 at Landithy Hall, Madron West Cornwall with a soup lunch (including Christmas nibbles) and shared rughooking.
 Prizes included Sparkliest Dress!